 (1933-1995) was Sherlock Holmes

 .
-The Definitive Sherlock Holmes.
-Even now he is still remembered as the Great Detective
+Even now, decades later, he is still remembered as the most faithful adaptation of the Great Detective

 Brett was an English actor who appeared on both stage and screen.
 He worked with Laurence Olivier

 at the National Theatre and in a film production of The Merchant of Venice

 's brother in an adaptation of War and Peace